Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 16.23.49 UTC
+- WIB: Sabtu, 1 Februari 2025 17.24.29 UTC
-- WITA: Sabtu, 1 Februari 2025 17.23.49 UTC
+- WITA: Sabtu, 1 Februari 2025 18.24.29 UTC
-- WIT: Sabtu, 1 Februari 2025 18.23.49 UTC
+- WIT: Sabtu, 1 Februari 2025 19.24.29 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: technology
+Kategori: inspirational